 Ursula Granger, a Valuable Cook

-Ursula worked as a cook, wet-nurse (for Martha Jefferson), house maid, laundress, dairymaid, and also supervised cider-making in 1800; “There is nobody there but Ursula who unites trust & skill to do it,” Jefferson wrote.
+Ursula worked as a cook, wet-nurse (for Jefferson's wife), house maid, laundress, dairymaid, and also supervised cider-making in 1800; “There is nobody there but Ursula who unites trust & skill to do it,” Jefferson wrote.
 In addition to working in the Jefferson household, she cared for her own family.
 In 1794 she received 30 yards of linen, 20 yards of “cloth with knap,” and 36 skeins of spun sewing thread for clothing.
 Ursula, George Granger, Sr. and their son George Granger, Jr. all died within months of each other in 1799 and 1800, victims of serious illness treated by a conjurer in Buckingham County.

 This account is compiled from Lucia Stanton, “Those Who Labor for My Happiness:” Slavery at Thomas Jefferson's Monticello (University of Virginia Press and Thomas Jefferson Foundation, 2012).